5T33Z0/OC-Little-Translated/F_Desktop_EFIs/README.md

-# Pre-configured OpenCore Desktop EFI Folders (Intel only)
+# Pre-configured OpenCore Desktop EFI Folders
 ## About
-This section includes OpenCore configs based on the work of **Gabriel Luchina** who took a lot of time and effort to create EFI folders with configs for each CPU Family listed in Dortania's OpenCore install Guide.
+This section includes OpenCore configs for Intel CPUs based on the work of **Gabriel Luchina** who took a lot of time and effort to create EFI folders with configs for each CPU Family listed in Dortania's OpenCore install Guide.
 I took his base configs and modified them so they work out of the box (hopefully).

 **No AMD?** Since setting-up AMD systems depends a lot on the used combination of CPU and mainboard a lot of customization around MMIO are neccessary.
 So based on this [discussion](https://github.com/ic005k/QtOpenCoreConfig/issues/88), I decided to remove AMD templates from the equation, since generating a working EFI based on generic templates seems unrealistic as of now.